AntoinG/Getting-and-Cleaning-Data-Course-Project/README.md

 run_analysis.R contains the code to perform the analyses in the 5 steps.
 They can be launched in RStudio by just importing the file.

-The output of the 5th step is called avg_data.txt, and is uploaded in the course project's form.
+The output of the 5th step is called avg_data.txt, and is uploaded in the course project's form and in this repository.